mkutz/spock-testing-workshop/README.md

 -------------------------------------------------
 Read the [Spock Primer section] of the [Spock Framework Reference Documentation] to learn about the basic [Spock] terminology, fixture and feature methods, blocks and expectations.

-Note that in contrast to the [Spock Primer], I prefer using `given` instead of `setup` for I like my test to be as close to natural language as possible and `setup` does not sound very natural to me.
+Note that in contrast to the [Spock Primer][Spock Primer section], I prefer using `given` instead of `setup` for I like my test to be as close to natural language as possible and `setup` does not sound very natural to me.

-Also I don't like block comments to stay in the test after it has been implemented (as suggested in the [Specifications as Documentation] section) for I want the *code* to be self-explanatory.
+Also I don't like block comments to stay in the test after it has been implemented (as suggested in [Specifications as Documentation]) for I want the *code* to be self-explanatory.

 Then try to do the following objectives:
 - [ ] The method `isOfAge` method in [User] is not implemented properly yet.
 However there is a test in [UserClassSpec] which is annotated with `@PendingFeature`.
 Change `isOfAge`, in order to make the test's expectation be true.
 Once you did, remove the annotation.<br/>